rachyrach/sparegrandma/_posts/2014-11-30-UNDERRATED-RAP-RELEASES-OF-2014.md

 ---
 layout: post
-title: "UNDERRATED RAP RELEASES OF 2014"
+title: "Underrated Rap Releases of 2014"
 ---

 2014 has been a mostly abysmal year in major label rap releases with a few decent exceptions (notably YG’s My Krazy Life and Logic’s Under Pressure).
 That being said, the underground has provided a wealth of exceptional projects many of which were overlooked or not given the promotion they deserved.
 Here’s a brief list of 5 projects that may have flown under your radar, but will more than satisfy your rap fix for 2014.